 Fallacy Definition Example 1.
 Red Herring Any diversion intended to distract attention from the main issue, particularly by relating the issue to a common fear.
-Why should I pay the speeding ticket when police should be dealing with the serious problems in our city like gangs and murderers?
+It's not just about the death penalty; it's about the victims and their rights.
+You wouldn't want to be a victim, but if you were, you'd want justice.
 2. Straw Man A weak argument set up to easily refute and distract attention from stronger arguments.
-I don't support animal rights because animal rights activists believe that animals are superior to human beings.
-I think we should put people before animals.
+Look at the idea that criminals who commit murder should be released after a few years of rehabilitation.
+Think of how unsafe our streets would be then!
 3. Begging the Question Claiming the truth of the very matter in question, as if it were already an obvious conclusion.
-Useless courses like Business Communication should be dropped from the college's curriculum.
+We know that they will be released and unleashed on society to repeat their crimes again and again.
 4. Circular Argument The proposition is used to prove itself.
 Assumes the very thing it aims to prove.
 Related to begging the question.
-Once a liar, always a liar.
+Once a killer, always a killer.
 5. Ad Populum Appeals to a common belief of some people, often prejudicial, and states everyone holds this belief.
 Also called the bandwagon fallacy, as people "jump on the bandwagon" of a perceived popular view.
-More young people are playing World of Warcraft everyday as violence all around us is increasing.
-Violent video games cause violent behaviour.
-6. Ad Hominem or "Argument Argument against the man instead of his message.
-Stating that someone's argument is wrong solely because of Our mayor is a drunk who's cheated on his wife.
+Most people would prefer to get rid of a few "bad apples" and keep our streets safe.
+6. Ad Argument against the man instead of his message.
+Stating that someone's argument is wrong solely because of something about the person rather than about the argument itself.
+Our representative is a drunk and philanderer.
 How can we trust him on the issues of safety and family?
+7. Non Sequitur or "It Does Not Follow" The conclusion does not follow from the premises.
+They are not related.
+Since the liberal 1960s, we've seen an increase in convicts who got let off death row.